-Neither Russian nor Syrian planes bombed an aid convoy in Syria's Aleppo, Moscow said, as outrage mounted over an attack that the Red Cross said killed about 20 people.
+Neither Russian nor Syrian aircraft bombed an aid convoy in Syria's Aleppo, Moscow said on Tuesday, as outrage mounted over an attack that some called a war crime.

-"The air forces of Russia and Syria did not conduct any strikes against the UN aid convoy in the southwestern outskirts of Aleppo," defence ministry spokesman Igor Konashenkov said in a statement carried by Russian news agencies on Tuesday.
+"The air forces of Russia and Syria did not conduct any strikes against the UN aid convoy in the southwestern outskirts of Aleppo," defence ministry spokesman Igor Konashenkov said in a statement carried by Russian news agencies.

 Konashenkov said the attack the previous night doesn't appear to have been from an air strike.